hariharan-a-cyber/PhishGuard/README.md

 ###  **[Live demo — PhishGuard AI](https://phishguardtech.vercel.app)**

+> **First load may take 30–60 seconds.** The app runs on Vercel's free-tier serverless functions — when idle, the Python runtime and ML models are unloaded.
+The first request wakes ("cold-starts") the function and reloads everything.
+Subsequent requests are fast.

 PhishGuard AI was originally built as a **first-year hackathon project under my leadership of a 4-member team**.
 This repository is a full rebuild and modernisation of that project: the original core idea (an ensemble ML model